-Description: As business reality usually demands systems return to normal operation as soon as possible, there is a risk that not all means of unauthorized access have been removed successfully.
+Description: Restore the integrity of affected systems and returning the affected data, systems, and networks to a non-degraded operational state, restoring the impacted services to full functionality.
+As business reality usually demands systems return to normal operation as soon as possible, there is a risk that not all means of unauthorized access have been removed successfully.
 Therefore, unless the analysis results are already available, even returned systems must be carefully monitored and managed.
 Especially if identified vulnerabilities and weaknesses cannot (yet) be eliminated, improved protection and detection mechanisms need to be applied to avoid the same or similar or types of information security incidents.